BookOps-CAT/bookops-worldcat/README.md

 ## Todo

 + Metadata API:
-  + support for local holdings resouces endpoints of the search functinality of the Metadata API
+  + support for local holdings resources endpoints of the search functionality of the Metadata API
-  + supoort for local bibliographic data endpoints
+  + support for local bibliographic data endpoints
   + support for holdings batch actions for multiple institutions
   + record validation endpoints
   + methods to create and update bibliographic records